-Please join our continuing Book Discussions.
-We meet weekly on Tuesday evenings at 6:30 pm.
+You’re invited to join St. Paul’s Book Club.
+We meet virtually on the second and fourth Tuesday at 6:30 pm, and we read one book a month from a variety of different genres.
 You don’t need to join in for every book discussion; we have people who come because they are interested in a particular book.
-Please note the following dates and discussion topics.
-For more information, please contact Sue Young or Donna Dick.
-All are welcome!
+The group is welcoming and lively, and we all enjoy the difference in age, interest, and experiences.
+For more information please contact Donna Dick.